About

 Confirmation Service Component

 Service to God and one another are essential to being Catholic Christians.
 Information on Catholic Social Teaching is available here.
-Students preparing to receive the Sacrament of Confirmation at St. Joseph Church are asked to participate in at least 4 different service experiences (not service hours), in the following categories:
+Students preparing to receive the Sacrament of Confirmation at St. Joseph Church are asked to participate in at least 3 different service experiences (not service hours), in the following categories:

-- 1 experience at your home or for a family member
+- 1 service experience at your school

-- 1 experience in the wider community
+- 1 service experience in the wider community (for example: in Strongsville, another city, downtown Cleveland)

 Service Opportunities

-Contact Us
+Contact

-- Linda Zvoncheck, 440-238-5555, ext.
+Linda Zvoncheck, 440-238-5555, ext.
 107 or lzvoncheck@sjohio.org